 Dance provides a unique artistic platform for learning and relationship-building.
 It has the capacity to transcend fundamental social, cultural and linguistic differences including those based on age and ability.
 The DWP Intergenerational Dance Project invites seniors seeking greater community engagement and seniors living with Parkinson's to connect and create with youth from Randolph Academy for the Performing Arts.

 CREATING INTERGENERATIONAL CONNECTIONS THROUGH DANCE

 The Dancing with Parkinson's Intergenerational Dance Project aims

 and connection between seniors and youth.
 Through the artistry of dance, we build upon the insights, experiences and resources each generation can share with each other and society as a whole.

-Thank you for joining us for our highly anticipated, DWP Intergenerational Dance Project Showcase which took place on Saturday March 4th, 2017 at Randolph Theatre, 736 Bathurst St. Our special event was followed by a Q&A with the intergenerational dancers, facilitators and audience.
-For future program information contact email@example.com
+Thank you for joining us for our highly anticipated DWP Intergenerational Dance Project Showcase which took place on Saturday March 4th, 2017 at Randolph Theatre.
+Please see our video of the public showcase and our community outreach here... or by clicking on the next few pages of this website!
+For future program information please contact firstname.lastname@example.org

 DWP Intergenerational Dance Project

 CBC visited us and celebrated our program (see video above)